creativenux/cf-recommender-system/README.md

 1. Open the terminal and navigate to the project directory
 2. Install the required packages: `pip3 install -r requirements.txt`
 3. Run the server: `fastapi dev server.py`
+4. Open the `frontend` directory
+5. Open the `index.html` file in your browser or start with live server

 ## Data Sources
 The system uses the following datasets: